bible STUDY TOOLS

 We find it extremely helpful to know the historical and literary context of the passage we are reading.
-These five context questions are helpful to ask before you being studying a book or longer passage of Scripture:
+These five context questions are helpful to ask before you begin studying a book of the Bible or longer passage of Scripture:

 Who wrote it?

 For a printable version of these questions, click here.
 We typically use the introductory material in our studies bibles or a trusted commentary to help answer these questions.
 It may also be helpful to explore the setting of the book, the major themes, how it fits into the bigger story of the bible and what the literary structure is like.
 For more information on biblical genres, see our Quick Guide to Biblical Genres.

 TAKING NOTES [ANNOTATION]